Although tax season comes just once a year, most Americans feel the pinch every time they get a paycheck.

 But what you might not know is how the amounts that get shaved off your paycheck are calculated.

-Here are some basic details on where the money that’s deducted goes, and what you can do — besides enlisting the help of tax software — to make sure you get the highest possible amount of it back on when you file your taxes.
+Here is the rundown on where the money that’s deducted goes, and what you can do — besides enlisting the help of tax software — to make sure you get the highest possible amount of it back on when you file your taxes.

 What is federal income tax withholding?